-Disney premiered a new Star Wars series on its streaming platform, Disney Plus on May 4, in keeping with the famous Star Wars motto of the Resistance, “May the force be with you.”
-The new Star Wars series is called Bad Batch and it is an entirely CGI-animated show from the producer Dave Filoni who also produced the very famous Star Wars series called The Mandalorian.
+Disney premiered a new Star Wars series on its streaming platform, Disney Plus, on May 4, in keeping with the famous Star Wars motto of the Resistance, “May the force be with you.”
+The new Star Wars series is called Bad Batch and is an entirely CGI-animated show from the producer Dave Filoni who also produced the famous Star Wars series called The Mandalorian.
 The latest episode of the series, episode nine, is now available on Display Plus.

 The Bad Batch takes place after the famous ending of the Revenge of the Sith.
 The new series makes use of the same CGI-animated style as used in Revenge of the Sith.
 Bad Batch charts the missions of a squad of a clone trooper who made their first appearances in the final season of The Clone Wars.
 This team of mercenaries was a result of genetic mutations, and these characters are voiced by Dee Bradley Baker, Ming-Na Wen (as a younger version of Fennec Shand, reprising the character she plays in The Mandalorian), Stephen Stanton and Andrew Kishino.